22388o/brollup/src/txo/readme.md

                                         Lift Transaction

 ## VTXO 💵
-`VTXO` or Virtual Transaction Output, is a virtual, off-chain transaction output that holds `Self` funds. `VTXOs` are projected by `VTXO Projector`.
+`VTXO` is a virtual, off-chain transaction output that holds the `Self` funds. `VTXOs` are projected by the `VTXO Projector` and can be unilaterally redeemed on-chain.
+A `VTXO` expires three months after its creation, or, in other words, three months after the moment its projector `VTXO Projector` hits on-chain.

+Once a `VTXO` expires, it can no longer be redeemed, or claimed, on-chain; therefore, `Self` must refresh its `VTXOs` into new ones on a monthly basis.

 ## VTXO Projector 🎥
 `VTXO Projector` is a bare, on-chain transaction output type contained in each pool transaction.  `Projector` is used for for projecting `VTXOs` and `Connectors` in a pseudo-covenant manner.